Skip to main content

 Go back to your job record and edit it.
 In the Contractor field, search for and select the contractor you chose.
 Save the job — the contractor receives a notification with the job details.

-PropOps can suggest the best contractor automatically based on trade, location, and availability.
+PropOps Web can suggest the best contractor automatically based on trade and location.
 Look for the suggestion in the contractor assignment field.

 3. Track progress